Declare variables

 so long as the names of the variables remind you exactly what they're for.

-Now that we have our variables ready, we just have two more lines of code before we're done with the input-reading part of our program.
-First, insert the following code at the bottom of the "Input" section:
+Now that we have our variables ready, we can now read the input!
+Insert the following code at the bottom of the "Input" section:

 # This line tells the computer several things:

-# - "inputFile.readline()" tells it to read an entire line from inputFile
+# - "input()" tells it to read an entire line of input.

 # - ".split()" tells it to take that line and split it into parts, using